What is a CRBA?

 Make sure you have reviewed all the requirements on this webpage and email us to make an appointment.

 Please email the applicant’s birth certificate and the first two pages (page 1 of 7 and 2 of 7, not the instructions) of the DS-2029 form to the Consular Section where you wish to have your appointment.
+Please use your child’s name as the subject of the email.

 Our mailboxes have a 2MB limit, if your files are over this size please split or compress the files.
 We recommend you send the files in PDF format.